7. Monitoring and Response | Data Profiling and Monitoring

 Once you have built a catalog of your unstructured data with ActiveNav Cloud, and addressed the findings of the initial discovery, you will enter a monitoring phase.

-At this point you can use regular re-discovery of Data Sources to ensure that you do not allow re-growth of content within your unstructured data that does not comply with the desired data profile
+At this point you can schedule regular re-discovery of Data Sources to ensure that you monitor the growth of content within your unstructured data that does not comply with the organization’s desired data profile.

 Goals

-• Establish a periodic refresh for all Data Sources.
+• Establish a periodic re-discovery for all Data Sources.

-• Move to business as usual for management of data profile.
+• Move to business as usual for management of the data profile.

 Participants

-Project Manager, Application Administrator, Data Analysts, IT team
+Project Manager, Application Administrator, Data Analysts, and IT Team

 Pre-requisites